 Another typical technique to split a dataset is cluster-based splitting.
-In Figure \ref{fig:splitting}c, the complete dataset is split by forming clusters of sports.
+In Fig. \ref{fig:splitting}c, the complete dataset is split by forming clusters of sports.
 Considering a split percentage of 50\%, we randomly assign 2 clusters to the training set and the remaining 2 clusters to the test set.
-Finally, Figure \ref{fig:splitting}d portrays random splitting where no restrictions are in place.
+Finally, Fig. \ref{fig:splitting}d portrays random splitting where no restrictions are in place.
 All data points are pooled together and split into two subsets comprising 60\% (training) and 40\% (test) of the data, respectively.
-In particular, a random split with 60\% split percentage can result in the following outcomes: \begin{enumerate} \item More than 60\% entries from a sport in the training set (Basketball). \item Less than 60\% entries from a sport in the training set (Football). \item Exactly 60\% entries from a sport in the training set (Cricket). \end{enumerate}
+In particular, a random split with 60\% split percentage can result in the following outcomes: \begin{enumerate} \item {\textit{More than 60\% entries from a sport in the training set (Basketball),}} \item {\textit{Less than 60\% entries from a sport in the training set (Football),}} \item {\textit{Exactly 60\% entries from a sport in the training set (Cricket).}} \end{enumerate}